 While summers have never been cool here, we are now regularly setting heat records.
 My garden suffers in the heat and I dread even simple tasks outside of early morning.
-Tomatoes no longer set fruit at higher temperatures, even when they have plenty of water.
+That heat drives moisture and nutrients off the soil.

 If I were to pick one indicator of garden success, I'd pick soil organic matter.
 It's a winner for lots of different reasons, but water holding capacity is the one that tops them all.
 Dark soil that's rich in organic matter holds moisture longer than sand and with better aeration than clay.
 Here in the desert, building soil organic matter is a priority.